cdepillabout/evil-nix/README.md

 ```

 This `nix-build` tool passes off the derivation to a system daemon.
 The system
-daemon starts up a sandbox, and pulls in all the declared build tools,
+daemon starts up a sandbox using Linux namespaces and cgroups, and pulls in all
-system libraries, and source code.
-In our case, the only build tools that has
+the declared build tools, system libraries, and source code.
+In our case, the
-been declared and available in the sandbox are `gcc` and `make`.
-The system
+only build tools that have been declared and available in the sandbox are `gcc`
-daemon then runs the specified build steps in the sandbox environment (which in
+and `make`.
+The system daemon then runs the specified build steps in the
-our case are `./configure && make && make install`).
-After running a build,
+sandbox environment (which in our case are `./configure && make && make
-the derivation is responsible for _outputting_ a file (or a directory
+install`).
+After running a build, the derivation is responsible for
+_outputting_ a file (or a directory containing multiple files).
+The output
-containing multiple files).
-The output file is is known as the _output of the
+file is is known as the _output of the derivation_ (or just the "_output_").
+The
-derivation_ (or just "_output_").
-The output of a derivation is generally
+output of a derivation is generally an ELF binary, HTML documentation, man
-an ELF binary, HTML documentation, man pages, etc.
+pages, etc.

 The sandbox is a key element here.
 The Nix system daemon sandbox is very
 similar to the Docker daemon sandbox.
 However, the Nix system daemon goes one